maceto/file_generator/README.md

 It also has names for the format which stablishes a special field as for
 instance:

-time: puts the current date with the format "·$"·$"·
+time: puts the current date with the format "YYYYMMDD"·

-nreg : put the ammount of records in the file in the body
+nreg : put the sum of records in the file in the body

-## Usage
+h2.
+Usage

-Add themes_for_rails to your Gemfile.
+Add file_generator to your Gemfile.

 <pre>
   gem 'file_generation'